Kaal Bhairav Rahasya: Season 2

-However, in the last few moments of the curse, Yashvardhan is stabbed in the back by a trident (trishool) and eventually dies.
+But in the last few moments of the curse, Yashvardhan is stabbed in the back by a trident (trishool) and eventually dies.
 Following his death, a police officer named Sumer Singh tries to investigate the case of Yashardhan's death.
 However, he goes missing and people believe he was punished by Kaal Bhairav.
 Fearing for his own death, Veer orders his friend Kedar to drop Archie at the airport and instructs her to leave.
-However, on receiving a call from an unknown source, Archie is alerted when the caller warns of Nagveli peasants planning an attack on Veer.
+But on receiving a call from an unknown source, Archie is alerted when the caller warns of Nagveli peasants planning an attack on Veer.

 At the site of Yashvardhan's funeral, Veer is attacked by goons but with Archie's help, he survives.
 Scared for his life, Veer decides to flee from Kanakgarh and asks Archie to do the same and assures her of meeting in Bhopal within two days but Maharani learns of his plan and alerts all the security personnel to stop Veer from leaving the palace.

-Though Veer manages to escape by fooling the guards.
+Although Veer manages to escape by fooling the guards.
 Fearing Lord Kaal Bhairav's wrath the villagers decide to leave Kanakgarh.
 Archie too manages to escape from the palace and joins the fleeing villagers.
 They are stopped mid-way by Laali's drifting soul.
 Ill omens start to haunt the villagers due to Veer's absence with humans being converted into earthen lamps by Kaal Bhairav.
 Unable to flee from the village the villagers take shelter in the Kaal Bhairav temple where Rajguru on Maharani's orders asks them to trap Archie to make Veer return to the palace by using her as bait.

 Archie flees from the temple.
 She calls Dolly and asks her to stop Veer from returning to Kanakgarh.She then calls Kedar for help who in turn gets her caught by the villagers.
 Veer learns from Dolly that Archie is in trouble and rushes back to Kanakgarh to help her.
 When Veer returns to the village he is asked to flog his family members with a whip as a punishment for violating the rules of the curse.
 To Archie's shock, when Veer fulfils the punishment, she witnesses the earthen lamps kept inside the shrine of the temple, being covered in a thick cloud of smoke, getting replaced by the villagers.